britzl/steamworks-defold/README.md

 # steamworks-defold
-Steamworks support for Defold using the Defold extension system
+[Steamworks](https://partner.steamgames.com/home) support for Defold using the Defold extension system

-This extension is a work in progress and not production ready.
-Please contribute!

 ## Installation
 You can use Steamworks in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add: